mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/gpu/index.md

 The following components provide Nvidia GPU support on Konvoy:

 * [libnvidia-container][libnvidia_container] and [nvidia-container-runtime][nvidia_container_runtime]: Konvoy uses containerd as kubernetes container runtime by default. [libnvidia-container][libnvidia_container] and [nvidia-container-runtime][nvidia_container_runtime] shim between containerd and runc, which simplifies the container runtime integration with GPU support.
 Another benefit is this avoids using [nvidia-docker2][nvidia_docker].
-* [Nvidia Device Plugin][nvidia_k8s_device_plugin]: This plugin displays the number of GPUs on each node, tracks the health of the GPUs, and enables running GPU enabled containers on Kubernetes.
+* [Nvidia Device Plugin][nvidia_k8s_device_plugin]: Konvoy makes use of Nvidia GPUs via this Kubernetes device plugin.
+It enables running GPU enabled containers on Kubernetes, tracks the number of available GPUs on each node and their health.
-* [Nvidia GPU Metrics Exporter][nvidia_gpu_metrics_exporter] and [NVIDIA Data Center GPU Manager][nvidia_dcgm]: This is a Prometheus exporter that displays Nvidia GPU metrics.
+* [Nvidia GPU Metrics Exporter][nvidia_gpu_metrics_exporter] and [NVIDIA Data Center GPU Manager][nvidia_dcgm]: This is a Prometheus exporter that provides Nvidia GPU metrics.

 ## Requirements